 Our schools will minimize students' movement by utilizing a cohort model where students will remain in the same class throughout the day (except for lunch where many students return to the cottages and, at times, physical education).
 The district will be eliminating assemblies, field trips, and other large-group activities.
 Special-area subjects (e.g., art, music, cosmetology) will be pushed into the classroom.
+Beginning 7/1/21 students will be allowed to travel different classes (Updated 6/7/21) Large group activities can resume as long as NYSDOH guidelines are followed (Updated 6/7/21)

 Whenever possible, students will utilize outside space for physical education instruction.
 We will adhere to six feet between students when engaging in physical activity (Updated 4/23/21).
 There will also be instances where physical education is pushed into a classroom and can not engage in physical activity during the class period.
+When two cohorts have physical education the same period they can be mixed in to the same class as long as six feet distancing is maintained (6/27/21).